clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install-beta/bare-metal-install-beta.rst

    * In the Main menu, the :kbd:`Install` button is highlighted **only after** you complete :ref:`required-options-installation`.

-   * You must choose whether or not to participate in :ref:`telemetry` before you can :ref:`complete_installation`.
+   * You must choose whether or not to participate in :ref:`telemetrics` before you can :ref:`complete-cl-installation`.

    * You may wish to :ref:`test-network-settings` before you :ref:`configure-network-interfaces`.
 Assure that a ``Success`` message is received.